76ers vs. Clippers prediction, odds, line, start time: 2026 NBA picks for Monday, Feb. 2

 SportsLine's model reveals its Philadelphia 76ers vs. Los Angeles Clippers picks for their Monday night matchup

 The Philadelphia 76ers look to extend their winning streak to four games as they battle the Los Angeles Clippers in a key NBA matchup on Monday night.
 Philadelphia is coming off a 124-114 win over New Orleans on Saturday, while Los Angeles defeated Phoenix 117-93 on Sunday.
 The 76ers (27-21), who are fourth in the Atlantic Division, are 12-8 on the road this season.
 The Clippers (23-25), who are fourth in the Pacific Division, are 13-9 on their home court.
-Paul George (suspension) is out for the Sixers, while Los Angeles hasn't released its injury report yet.
+Paul George (suspension) is out for the Sixers.
+James Harden (personal) is out for the Clippers.

 Tipoff from Intuit Dome in Inglewood, Calif., is set for 10 p.m.
 ET.
-The Sixers lead the all-time series 79-64, but the Clippers have won three of the past four games.
-Los Angeles is a 2.5-point favorite in the latest 76ers vs. Clippers odds from DraftKings Sportsbook, while the over/under for total points scored is 220.5.
+Los Angeles is a 2-point favorite in the latest 76ers vs. Clippers odds from DraftKings Sportsbook, while the over/under for total points scored is 220.5.
 Before making any 76ers vs. Clippers picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: